PelionIoT/reference-design-RD2541/README.md

 **Example Implementation**
 Based on the Reference Design, this example implementation is included to demonstrate the Reference Design being used to create real-world hardware.
 The example implemenation is used within Arm to include the Reference Design into the internal test infrastructure, it is comprised of two parts:

-MCB (Module Carrier Board) - this was created based on the Reference Design schematic MTB (Module Test Bed) - this is part of the test infrastructure, and includes DAPLink circuit for programming the device, a range of I/O and loopback paths for automated testing.
+MCB (Module Carrier Board) - this has been created based on the Reference Design schematic

+MTB (Module Test Bed) - this is part of the test infrastructure, and includes DAPLink circuit for programming the device, a range of I/O and loopback paths for automated testing.

 **Reference Application**